Yale School of Nursing places students in more than 284 settings. The following highlights some of our major clinical partners.

 The center’s programs are supported by federal grants, patient fees, third-party payments, private donations, foundation grants, and contracts-for-service.

 There is emphasis on the total family health needs with comprehensive medical, dental, psychosocial, nursing, and other ancillary services provided by a team composed of professionals and community residents trained as health workers.
 The intent is to allow the health professional to deal more efficiently and effectively with the health care needs of the people to be served.
-Programs include the Young Parents Outreach Program; school-based clinics at Robinson and Clemente middle schools, and Hill Central, Lincoln-Bassett, Truman, Davis Street, and Brennan elementary schools; a homeless health care project, an AIDS outreach project, and a twenty-nine-bed medical detoxification center; a comprehensive perinatal care program; an outpatient drug and alcohol treatment program; a public housing primary care project; and a day treatment program for homeless substance abusers.
+Programs include the Young Parents Outreach Program; school-based clinics at five elementary and middle schools; a homeless health care project, an AIDS outreach project, and a twenty-nine-bed medical detoxification center; a comprehensive perinatal care program; an outpatient drug and alcohol treatment program; a public housing primary care project; and a day treatment program for homeless substance abusers.
 Chief Executive Officer, Michael Taylor

 Fair Haven Community Health Center is a community-initiated and community-controlled health center serving the predominantly ethnic neighborhood of Fair Haven.
 Developed along the lines of the free clinic model in 1971, the Fair Haven center strives to provide health care in a congenial and personalized setting to 10,000 patients through an interdisciplinary team of doctors, nurse practitioners, nurse-midwives, social service, and community health workers.
 This includes prenatal and family planning services, general medical and pediatric care, preventive health education, language translation, counseling, and community outreach.
 Center funding comes from patient fees and a variety of private, government, and third-party reimbursement sources.
-In addition to its main facility, the center operates a satellite for geriatric patients at an elderly housing complex and three school-based clinics, one at a high school, one at a middle school, and one at an elementary school.
+In addition to its main facility, the center operates a satellite for geriatric patients at an elderly housing complex and five school-based clinics.
 The Fair Haven Center is located in a health professional shortage area.
-Chief Executive Officer, Suzanne Lagarde, M.D., FACP
+Chief Executive Officer, Suzanne Lagarde, M.D., M.B.A., FACP

 VNA Community Healthcare is a state-licensed, Medicare/Medicaid-certified agency dedicated to providing a full range of health care services in the home and community.
 An interdisciplinary team of professionals provides in-home management and coordination of health care, including skilled nursing; physical, speech, and occupational therapy; home health aide service; homemakers; medical social work; and medical nutrition therapy provided by a registered dietitian.
 Specialty programs include cardiac rehabilitation with home telemonitoring, behavioral health, home infusion therapy, maternal/child health, and early maternity discharge.
 Health promotion programs include adult health guidance clinics, well-child clinics, and flu and pneumonia clinics.
 VNA Community Healthcare delivers home visits to patients throughout New Haven County and the Connecticut shoreline.
 President and Chief Executive Officer, Janine Fay, R.N., M.P.H.